IdrisFirdaws/IdrisFirdaws/README.md

 - 👋 Hi, I’m @IdrisFirdaws
 - 👀 I’m interested in coding, food, and nature
-- 🌱 I’m currently learning ReactJs
+- 🌱 I’m currently learning WordPress
 - 💞️ I’m holding an online coding series on twitter, Instagram, Facebook and LinkedIn
 - 📫 easiest way to reach me: call or WhatsApp (+234) 816 0249 304